 • Paid – a Facebook ad campaign to increase bookings during off-peak hours

 With many tools, platforms and digital channels available, it’s hard to pinpoint which marketing strategy is right for SME businesses.

-There are three principles that will guide you towards picking the right SME online marketing strategy:
+There are three steps that will guide you towards picking the right SME online marketing strategy:

 Step 1: Choose your objective